mhaskar/Octopus/README.md

 ##########
 Options info :

-BindIP  		  : IP address that will be used by the listener BindPort  	  :	port you want to listen on
+BindIP  		IP address that will be used by the listener BindPort  		port you want to listen on
-Hostname 		  : will be used to request the payload from Interval 		  : how may seconds that agent will wait before check for commands URL  			    : page name will hold the payload Listener_name :  	listener name to use
+Hostname 		will be used to request the payload from Interval 		how may seconds that agent will wait before check for commands URL  			page name will hold the payload

-Octopus >>
+Listener_name  		listener name to use

 ```

 And we can start a listener using the following command :